-Fishing locations Canning Reserve is located at Avondale Heights and is a wonderful urban fishing destination.
-Its a top choice to take children to to learn how to fish with playgrounds, running areas and an abundance of small Bream, Estuary Perch and Mullet on offer.
+Welcome to the Canning Reserve Fishing Guide.
+Canning Reserve is located at Avondale Heights and is a wonderful urban fishing destination.
+It’s a great location to take children to learn how to fish with adventure playgrounds, BBQ’s, walking trails and an abundance of bream, estuary perch and mullet on offer.

 RULES AND REGULATIONS

 Only 2 fishing lines permitted, Always carry your Victorian fishing license, and always follow catch limits.
 Where possible we encourage catch and release.